tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge1.md

 `docker run -it --rm hello-world-python`

-And viola,  "Hello, World" from a container!
+And voila,  "Hello, World" from a container!
 Notice the difference in the output when running inside a container?